Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 Pros

-- Usage-Based Discounts: Nationwide offers discounts based on driving habits, which can be a major money-saver for seniors who drive infrequently.
+- Usage-Based Discounts: Nationwide offers discounts based on driving habits, which can be a significant money-saver for seniors who drive infrequently.

 - Affordable Monthly Rates: At $49 for minimum coverage, Nationwide offers reasonable monthly rates for senior drivers.